TylerJTimothy/PixelArtWebSite/README.md

 - database - Stores the photos you've made on local storage and displays them on the gallery page.
 - WebSocket - Right now I jused javascript to randomly switch colors that other people could be using.
 - application logic - You can create images pixel by pixel on a cavnas element

+## Service deliverable
+For this deliverable I added backend endpoints that make calls to an api to get a suggested color palette.

+- Node.js/Express HTTP service - done!
+- Static middleware for frontend - done!
+- Calls to third party endpoints - calls a color palette api
+- Frontend calls service endpoints - I did this using the fetch function on a button press